amaranth-lang/rfcs/text/0000-simulator-testbenches.md

 [future-possibilities]: #future-possibilities

 In the standard library, `fifo.read()` and `fifo.write()` functions could be defined that aid in testing designs with FIFOs.
 Such functions will only work correctly within testbench processes.

+As it is, every such helper function would have to take a `domain` argument, which can quickly get out of hand.
+We have `DomainRenamer` in the RTL sub-language and we may want to have something like that in the simulation sub-language. (@zyp)

+A new `add_comb_process` function could be added, to replace combinatorial logic.
+This function would have to accept a list of all signals driven by the process, so that combinatorial loops could be detected.
+(The demand for this has not been high; as of right now, this is not possible anyway.)

+The existing `add_sync_process` function could accept a list of all signals driven by the process.
+This could aid in error detection, especially as CXXRTL is integrated into the design, because if a simulator process is driving a signal at the same time as an RTL process, a silent race condition occurs.